Real-time Photorealistic Dynamic Scene Representation and Rendering with 4D Gaussian Splatting: Experiments

 \subsection{Implementation details}

 To assess the versatility of our approach, we did not extensively fine-tune the training schedule across different datasets.
-By default, we conducted training with a total of 30,000 iterations, a batch size of 8, and halted densification at the midpoint of the schedule.
+By default, we conducted training with a total of 30,000 iterations, a batch size of 4, and halted densification at the midpoint of the schedule.
 We adopted the settings of~\citet{kerbl3Dgaussians} for hyperparameters such as loss weight, learning rate, and threshold.
 At the outset of training, we initialized both $q_l$ and $q_r$ as unit quaternions to establish identity rotations and set the initial time scaling to half of the scene's duration.
 While the 4D Gaussian theoretically extends infinitely, we applied a Gaussian filter with marginal $p(t)<0.05$ when rendering the view at time $t$.
-For scenes in the Plenoptic Video dataset, we introduced an additional initialization step.
-We initialized the Gaussian with 100,000 extra points distributed uniformly on the sphere encompassing the entire scene.
-This step aimed to accommodate the distant background, which was not successfully reconstructed by colmap.
-We then terminated the optimization process after 10,000 iterations.
+For scenes in the Plenoptic Video dataset, we further initialized the Gaussian with 100,000 extra points distributed uniformly on the sphere encompassing the entire scene to fit the distant background that colmap failed to reconstruct and terminate its optimization after 10,000 iterations.
+Following the previous work, the LPIPS~\citep{zhang2018unreasonable} in the Plenoptic Video dataset and the D-NeRF dataset are computed using AlexNet~\citep{krizhevsky2012imagenet} and VGGNet~\citep{simonyan2014very} respectively.